MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 ## Write single block (Command code = 21h)

+## Write multiple blocks (not natively supported by tag)

+This is method that divides the data in blocks of tag's block size (4 bytes) and writes the divided data to subsequent blocks using the "Write single block" command.

 ## Lock block (Command code = 22h)

 For an addressed Lock Block command, the Option and Address flags (0x90) must be set.